FuzzyLypt/FuzzyLypt/README.md

 - 👋 Hi, I’m @FuzzyLypt
-- 👀 I’m interested in game development and java stuff
+- 👀 I’m interested in game/software development
-- 🌱 I’m currently learning C++ and java
+- 🌱 I’m currently learning C++ and Luau
 - 📫 You can DM me in my discord ( fuzzylypt227 )

 <!---